-Since a company is an artificial person, its management has to be entrusted to human agents, these are the directors.
-They may be described as directors, governors, governing body, governing committee or any other similar expression.
-The Companies and Allied Matters Act defines a director as a person who is duly appointed by the company to direct and manage the business of the company.4 Every company is required to have a minimum of two directors.5
+Since a company is an artificial person, its management has to be entrusted to human agents, these are the Directors.
+They may be described as Directors, Governors, Governing Body, Governing Committee or any other similar expression.
+The Companies and Allied Matters Act defines a Director as a person who is duly appointed by the company to direct and manage the business of the company.
+Every company is required to have a minimum of two directors.

-The CAMA made copious provision on the appointments, removal, duties, obligations and even remuneration of directors.
-It provides that every public company must now have a minimum of three independent directors.6 It is an obligation on any shareholder(s) that has the power to nominate the majority of the members of the Board of Directors to nominate at least three independent directors for the company.7
+The CAMA made copious provision on the appointments, removal, duties, obligations and even remuneration of Directors.
+It provides that every public company must now have a minimum of three Independent Directors.
+It is an obligation on any Shareholders that has the power to nominate the majority of the members of the Board to